What is a Six Sigma Green Belt?

 No expiration or renewal fees

-Affordable, flexible, and expert-led
+Affordable, expert-led training

 Backed by the Baldrige Foundation

-Certificate developed by McGraw-Hill award-winning professor
+Program developed by an award-winning professor

 Is Green Belt Certification Worth It?